kevinoid/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 achieved the desired result.
 It can also be extend to include additional encodings easily, as we will demonstrate.

+### An Alternative Fix

+[Leo Bicknell](http://www.ufp.org/~bicknell/) suggested an alternative fix for the incorrect `.gz` type:  Use a different extension!
+For example, by using the `.gzip` extension with `AddEncoding gzip .gzip` and saving compressed files with this extension.
+This has the advantage that files saved with the `.gz` extension are served as `application/gzip` as intended, and only files which should be transparently decompressed are served with `Content-Encoding: gzip`.

 ### Adding Brotli

 Now that we have found a working solution using `MultiViews`, lets add support